dkorotin/exchanges/README.md

 - Self consistent spin-polarized DFT calculation.
 Here and below we imply that you use Quantum ESPRESSO (QE) package for such calculation.

 - Generation of a model Hamiltonian in Wannier functions basis.
 The basis should include d-states of magnetic ions and sometimes p-states of the nearest ligands.
 This could be done using wannier_ham.x code from QE postprocessing tools.
-The Hamiltonian should be stored in the [AMULET code](http://amulet-code.org) file format. __Please note that at the moment AMULET file format isn't supported by wannier_ham.x from the stable release of QE.
-Contact to [Dmitry Korotin](mailto:dmitry@korotin.name) directly, to obtain the proper version of the QE code.__
+The Hamiltonian should be stored in the [AMULET code](http://amulet-code.org) file format. __Please use the latest stable QE version (5.3.0 and above) for the Hamiltonian production.__

 - Calculation of the exchange parameters using exchanges code.
 The code uses as input only two files: _system.am_ and _hamilt.am_ from the previous step.